zyx7k/HAI-25-RAG-on-Edge/AMD_npu/Codes/mem/README.md

 ## **Why This Kernel Matters for the Project**

 From the architecture document:
-You chose the **32×64×64 tile size** because it was the Pareto-optimal point considering:
+We chose the **32×64×64 tile size** because it was the Pareto-optimal point considering:

 * AIE local memory limits
 * Vector register width